KQMY (FM)

-KQMY (102.1 FM) is an American radio station licensed to Paia, Hawaii.
+KQMY (102.1 MHz) is an American FM radio station licensed to Paia, Hawaii.
+The station broadcasts a classic hits format, switching to Christmas music for part of November and December as Christmas 102.1.

 The station was assigned the KMKV call letters by the Federal Communications Commission on January 2, 2013.
 The station changed its call sign to the current KQMY on July 1, 2017.
+It originally focused on 1980's music, but gradually shifted to include 1990s music by 2021.
+As of April 11, 2024, the station now consists of a 1990s and 2000s hits format, mirroring the change of its sister station, KORL-HD4.